jamesfillerup/pwa-budget-tracker/README.md

 ## Description

-The purpose of this project to create a social networking webpage using mongoose.
-It is a good alternative to use in place of using MySQL.
+The purpose of this project to create a budgeting app that can be used online or offline.
+When it is offline it will save the data localy and then upload once reconnected to the internet.